 How to Help a Friend or Family Member

-Inpatient drug rehabilitation centers are the best source of help for a person with a drug or alcohol addiction.
+Inpatient drug rehabilitation centers are the best source of help for a person with an addiction to opiate painkillers.
 Such facilities provide a wealth of services for an affected person, and they have the treatment available in a safe environment.
-Members can receive services such as detoxification and counseling in an environment that is clean and distant from the drug-seeking lifestyle.
+Also, members can receive services such as detoxification and counseling in an environment that is clean and distant from the drug-seeking lifestyle.
 Such a facility may offer intervention services, as well.
 An interested party can find the number to a reliable facility by calling a private hotline or conducting an Internet or Yellow Pages search.